stormmuller/fixed-point-types/README.md

 ## Contributing

-This project is covered by many tests, if you find a bug please create and issue.
+This project is covered by many tests, if you find a bug please create an issue.
 If you know how to solve the issue please create a pull request with the solution and a test for the scenario described in the original issue.

 This library is far from complete and still requires many useful features.
 So feel free to create a pull request.:v: